GregBaugues/fantasy_football_nerd/README.md

 * Bye weeks
 * Injuries
 * Auction draft values
-* Standard/PPR scoring draft rankings
+* Standard/PPR draft rankings
-* Standard/PPR weekly projections
+* Standard/PPR draft projections
+* Weekly rankings
-* Current week
+* Weekly projections
 * Player Details (including recent articles)
 * Weekly Projections
-* Injury Reports
 * Preseason Draft Rankings (not currently supported)
 * Season Schedule (not currently supported)
+* Current week

 Full API access costs $9 for a season subsciption, though if you are a developer with a modicum of interest in Fantasy Football, this is the best $9 you will spend all season.